 Brown Butter = Madeleine Bliss

 Here it really makes the madeleines sing with cozy caramel notes that pair with delicate almond and vanilla.
 These flavors go especially well with chocolate for chocolate-dipped madeleines.
-Or try the lemon variation, which adds fresh, zippy flavor that smacks of the most divine lemon bars.
+Or try the lemon variation, which adds fresh, zippy flavor.

 A trio of gluten-free flours from Bob's Red Mill, plus tapioca starch, gives these madeleines the most dreamy texture: